liamalxd/epsolarmon/README.md

 Solar data stats script for EPEVER MPPT Charge Controllers
 ---

 This was my solution to pulling stats from my EPEVER 3210AN charge controller via the EPEVER WiFi Box.
+You will need to install pymodbus via pip for this to work.

 The WiFi box exposes the RS485 Serial connection on TCP/8088 by default.
 You can then query the controller via Modbus.